feathersjs/docs/api/hooks-common.md

 - Used as a `before` hook.
 - Companion to the client utility function `paramsForServer`.

-By default, only the `hook.params.query` object is transferred to the server from a Feathers client, for security among other reasons.
+By default, only the `context.params.query` object is transferred to the server from a Feathers client, for security among other reasons.
 However you can explicitly transfer other `params` props with